zakr0112/pythonseminars/README.md

 # python
-This repository hosts all of my python projects created in university
+This is the working repository for seminar programming sessions in 'Computer Science' in LBU

-Files currently in the repository:
+Current working files:
 - test.py